Analyze your bank statement

 Reference

-You see a charge labeled "NATIONAL GENERAL" or "NATL GENERAL INS" on your bank statement and aren't sure what it is.
-Here's exactly what it means, who charged you, and what to do next.
+You see "NATIONAL GENERAL," "NATL GENERAL INS," "NGIC," or "NGIC 888-781-0585" on your bank statement and are not sure what it is.
+Here is what that payment means, who billed it, and what to do next.

 March 7, 2026 · 5 min read